Wasm plugin

 132

-# Using nottinygc to replace TinyGo's original memory allocator requires adding compilation parameters: -gc=custom and -tags=custommalloc
+# To replace TinyGo's default memory allocator with nottinygc, add the compile parameters: -gc=custom and -tags=custommalloc

 tinygo build -o wasm.wasm -gc=custom -tags=custommalloc -target=wasi -panic=trap -scheduler=none -no-debug ./main.go